-NVTA in June 2016 convened a permanent Citizen Advisory Committee (CAC) to focus on issues related to all modes of transportation — automobile, transit, biking, walking — with a goal of updating our transportation infrastructure and improving the health and wellbeing of our community in Napa Valley.
+NVTA in June 2016 convened a Citizen Advisory Committee (CAC) to focus on issues related to all modes of transportation — automobile, transit, biking, walking — with a goal of updating our transportation infrastructure and improving the health and wellbeing of our community in Napa Valley.

 CAC members will assist NVTA staff with the planning of important countywide plans and projects.
 Members at the first meeting, for instance, received an overview of NVTA’s Vine Transit Express Bus Study to determine how to reduce congestion and improve commuting options on Napa County's busiest travel corridors: SR-29, SR-221 and SR-12.